 This entertaining twist on Goldilocks and the Three Bears is a perfect choice to read around the Chinese New Year.
 Plucky little Goldy Luck heads to the Chan's house to deliver a gift of homemade turnip cakes.
 When she arrives, the house is empty, so she lets herself inside and explores her surroundings.
 Like the real fairytale, she tastes some porridge and tests out the furnishings with disastrous results.
 Fortunately, there is a happy ending with new friends celebrating together.
 Be sure to try the turnip cake recipe in the back!

-Chinese New Year Books About the History and Customs
+Popular Chinese New Year Picture Books

 The rich history and traditions surrounding this celebrated time of year are brought to life in these beautiful picture books.
 The basis for the celebration is the legendary monster, Nian, believed to attack villagers at the beginning of every new year.
-In addition, learn more about how dragons are a symbol in this important celebration and appear throughout the festivities, parades, and decorations.
+In addition, learn more about how dragons are a symbolin this important celebration and appear throughout the festivities, parades, and decorations.
 People believed that loud noises, bright lights, and the color red would keep this menace away.
 Over time, parades, parties and festivals incorporated these elements to symbolize the safe-keeping and good fortune of friends and family.

 As Po Po and Xingling are busy preparing for the upcoming festivities, they talk about the reasons why red decorations and loud noises are included in their celebration.
 Xingling learns that the monster, Nian, used to devour entire villages, but that fireworks and bright red objects kept it away.
 Unfortunately, this tactic is no longer effective, so Xingling has to find other ways to protect the people of Shanghai.
 In a nail-biting but sometimes humorous tale, readers will be relieved to learn that resourceful Xingling has a few tricks up her sleeve.